 Capitalization of Phrases¶

-PerfectIt suggests there may be a possible error if authors write a name or phrase using capital letters in one location but write the same phrase without capitals in another.
-For instance, PerfectIt will suggest there may be an error if ‘Members of the Board’ is also written ‘members of the board’ elsewhere in the text.
+PerfectIt suggests there may be a possible issue if authors write a name or phrase using capital letters in one location but write the same phrase without capitals in another.
+For instance, PerfectIt will suggest there may be an issue if ‘Members of the Board’ is also written ‘members of the board’ elsewhere in the text.
 Style guides offer a variety of suggestions for the capitalization of names and phrases such as jobs, government departments, titles, public bodies, geographic features, churches, schools and departments.
 This check helps to ensure that authors are consistent in the capitalization choices that they make.
 There are, however, a number of exceptions to be aware of.
 And it is important to check each location/usage separately.

 Exception 1: Specific and the General¶